Juan R. Cruz

-Juan R. Cruz, Ph.D., (born: January 5, 1946) is a Puerto Rican aerospace engineer who played an instrumental role in the design and development of the Mars Exploration Rover (MER) and Mars Science Laboratory (MSL) parachute.
+Juan R. Cruz (born: January 5, 1946) is a Puerto Rican aerospace engineer who played an instrumental role in the design and development of the Mars Exploration Rover (MER) and Mars Science Laboratory (MSL) parachute.

 Early years

 Cruz was born and raised in Puerto Rico.
 After earning a B.S.
 (Bachelor of Science) in Aeronautics and Astronautics from the Massachusetts Institute of Technology, he briefly worked at Beech Aircraft Corporation in Wichita, KS; he then went on to earn a Ph.D. from Virginia Tech in aerospace engineering.
 During his years at MIT he was involved with the Monarch and Daedalus human powered aircraft teams.

 Career in NASA

 Cruz is a senior aerospace engineer in the Exploration Systems Engineering Branch at the NASA Langley Research Center in Hampton, Virginia.
 His responsibilities are focused on research and development of entry, descent, and landing (EDL) systems for robotic and human exploration missions.
 He was a member of the highly successful Mars Exploration Rover (MER) and Mars Science laboratory (MSL) projects that placed rovers on the surface of Mars in 2004 and 2012.
 His contributions to the MER and MSL projects centered on the design and qualification of the supersonic parachute.
 In October, 2004 he was among a group of scientists who received an "Exceptional Achievement Award", from NASA.